 - 1. Certain specified charges under the contract between DWA and the state related to the purchase of State Water Project water - 2.
-Costs of importing and recharging water from sources other than the State Water Project - 3.
+Costs of importing and recharging water from sources other than the State Water Project (such as the Colorado River Aqueduct) - 3.
 Costs of treating and distributing reclaimed water

-DWA has historically not included costs of importing and recharging water from sources other than the State Water Project, or costs of treating and distributing reclaimed water, in the replenishment assessment rate.
+DWA has historically not included costs of importing and recharging water from sources other than the State Water Project, or costs of treating and distributing reclaimed water, in the replenishment assessment rate; however, as of 2022/2023, administrative and operational costs of importing and recharging water from the Colorado River Aqueduct are added to the Assessment Rate calculation as shown in Table 7.